NYC restaurants located within a 5 minute walk of Houston Street Station | Ratings, Reviews & Maps

 5 Star Rating I recently visited Houston Hall for happy hour, and it was a fantastic experience!
 The manager Ivan is fantastic - he is very friendly and helpful.
 The atmosphere is amazing, with a massive beer hall and brew pub vibe located in New York City's historic West Village.
 I ordered my go-to classic, a Moscow Mule, which was perfectly crafted.
 The highlight of my visit, though, was the Big Plate Nachos.
 They came loaded with three-bean chili, grilled mixed veggies, a secret spice combo, and melted Jack & cheddar.
 The tortillas were fried in-house, making the nachos super delicious.
 Although the vegan chili was super yummy, I opted for meat on mine, and it did not disappoint.
 Houston Hall's happy hour runs from Tuesday to Friday, 4 pm to 8 pm, and all day Sunday.
 With an exclusive selection of craft beers, specialty cocktails, and homemade tavern fare, it's the perfect spot to unwind and enjoy some great food and drinks.
 Highly recommend!

-tamara balazsovits - 11 months ago
+tamara balazsovits - a year ago

 Show More